VariantSync/Vatras/src/Framework/Definitions.lagda.md

 This module contains the central definitions of our framework (Section 4).

 We model variability languages as embedded domain specific languages.
 That is, each variability language is described by a type `L i A : 𝕃`, where `i` is a size used for termination checking, and `A : 𝔸` is a set of atoms that represents the domain we are making variational.
-A set of atoms can represent for example text or source code implemented by the type `String` pr some AST of a programming language.
+A set of atoms can represent for example text or source code implemented by the type `String` or some AST of a programming language.
 Each variability language `𝕃` is also parameterized in a size which is irrelevant for studying variation but we need it to ensure that our proofs terminate.
 ```agda
 {-| Type of atom sets -}